Read transcripts of debates in both Houses

 Parliament and government both play a part in forming the laws of the United Kingdom.

 Along with the House of Commons and the House of Lords, the Crown is an integral part of the institution of Parliament.

 UK devolution created a national Parliament in Scotland, a national Assembly in Wales and a national Assembly in Northern Ireland.

 The UK is one of 28 member states of the European Union and is subject to European Union (EU) legislation.

 Help us to improve the way we explain the work of Parliament.
 Please answer this one quick question:

 Parliament and the Government are different.
 Find out about their different roles and responsibilities.

-Read analysis of how leaving the EU will affect different policy areas in the UK
+Read research and analysis from Parliament's libraries and committees on how leaving the EU will affect different policy areas in the UK